mohan2020/w2hsite/site/content/casestudies/cvs-smoking-cessation.md

 **Main Outcomes and Measures** - The primary outcome that was measured was smoking cessation rates and ongoing reduction post incentives.

 ## Way to Health use
-Way to Health was used to:

-- Enroll and randomize participants across the study arms
+- **Enrollment**: Enroll and randomize participants across the study arms

-- Collect data from the devices by patient
+- **Device Integration**: Collect data from the devices by patient

-- Set and monitor activity and achievement vs targets
+- **Rules Engine**: Set and monitor activity and achievement vs targets

-- Award cash incentives by study arm
+- **Behavioral Economics**: Award cash incentives by study arm

 ## Findings and conclusions